KIJO’s Website Critique: How the Tesla Website Sells Innovation

 Visual design varies throughout each section, with the final specifications completely inverting the colour scheme into dark mode.
 This is a clear break in the flow, re-engaging the reader as they reach the boilerplate information.

 This slideshow design creates an opportunity for multiple calls to action.
-Each ‘slide’ presents boldly coloured buttons, encouraging readers to ‘Learn More’ and ‘Order Now’.
+Each ‘slide’ presents boldly coloured buttons, encouraging readers to ‘Get an Estimate’ and ‘Order Now’.

-There is a further section explaining ‘The Future of Autopilot’, with an easy-to-follow video.
-It explains that all current Tesla vehicles have the hardware to enable full car self-drive when this update is rolled out.
-This reassures potential customers that this isn’t faddy technology but a long-term transition to effortless driving.
+There is a further section explaining the ‘Standard Safety Features’.
+It explains that all Tesla vehicles still continue to have certain standard safety features.
+This reassures potential customers that this is a long-term transition to effortless driving, but it is verifiably safe.

 1. Make the homepage simple, familiar and easy to navigate to reassure visitors